4 Ways to Check CentOS Version in Linux Command Line

 CentOS is a great OS when comes to server software because they have longer support cycle and great stable software in the repositories and a larger community.
 To know more about why CentOS is better, check out this page.

 It happens most of the time when installing or selecting a software package, one needs to know the version of the CentOS running in their systems to avoid dependency mismatch and other issues.

 In this tutorial, I’ll show you some ways by which you can check the version of the CentOS.

 How to Check CentOS Version

-Before we see the methods to check CentOS version, let’s first understand the version number and what those number means.
+Before we see other methods to check CentOS version, let’s first understand the version number and what those number means.

 CentOS version consists of three parts, which can be best understood with an example.
 Consider the version: